michaelrambeau/talks/2025/sst/slides.md

 ## Summarizing the benefits

-- IaC (Infrastructure as Code)
+IaC (Infrastructure as Code)

-- Type safety in the editor
+Type safety

-- Excellent developer experience
+Excellent developer experience

-- Not tied to AWS (you can deploy to Cloudflare too)
+Not tied to AWS (you can deploy to Cloudflare too)

-- Full-stack capabilities
+Full-stack capabilities

 ---